Nestle to help pets and owners lose weight online

+* Nestle says more than 50 pct of pets in the U.S. are overweight

-ZURICH The world's biggest food group Nestle has launched an online program inviting pet owners to team up with their furry friends to lose weight.
+ZURICH Jan 9 The world's biggest food group Nestle has launched an online programme inviting pet owners to team up with their furry friends to lose weight.

-Nestle's pet and people weight management units Purina and Jenny Craig worked together on "Project: Pet Slim Down," an online program available in the United States, the Swiss-based company said in a statement on Monday.
+Nestle's pet and people weight management units Purina and Jenny Craig worked together on "Project: Pet Slim Down", an online programme available in the United States, the Swiss-based company said in a statement on Monday.

 Pet owners who sign up can obtain tips for exercising with their pet, record exercise taken, track weight loss and share photos with other users, Nestle said.